-Steen is mainly working with international maritime law and marine insurance law.
-He has particular experience with maritime casualties, assisting Norwegian and international clients, including P&I clubs, hull insurers and shipowners in connection with investigation of incidents, salvage, wreck removal, pollution, collision, grounding, cargo claims etc. He has extensive experience with cover disputes under P&I and hull insurances.
-He is also working with decommissioning of oil platforms and other offshore installations.
+Steen has specialised in international maritime law and marine insurance law.
+He has particular experience with maritime casualties, assisting Norwegian and international clients, including P&I clubs, hull insurers and shipowners in connection with investigation and handling of incidents such as salvage, wreck removal, pollution, collision, grounding, cargo claims etc. He also has extensive experience with cover disputes under P&I and hull insurances, direct actions, jurisdiction and choice of law, as well as charterparty disputes.

 He has wide litigation experience, both as a lawyer and as a judge.
 He has acted as a mediator on numerous occasions.
 He is also an experienced negotiator, both in relation to deals and disputes.